Categories

 The native legal hold capability provided by Microsoft greatly eases the eDiscovery process for litigation purposes.
 Nevertheless, they are not designed for backup and restore, and therefore, have serious limitations as a backup solution.
 Third-party cloud backup applications like SysCloud are better options to back up your Microsoft 365 data.

 SysCloud Backup for Microsoft 365 provides automated, secure cloud backup for all your Microsoft 365 apps, including Teams.
-With SysCloud, administrators can easily recover from ransomware attacks or accidental deletions and identify compliance gaps in the backup archives.

 Discover why backing up Microsoft Teams data is crucial for data security, compliance, and business continuity.
 Learn best practices for Teams backup in 2024.